ACubed/Archetype/README.md

 Music by Andy Tan.

-Coding by Arvind Mann, Caden Chabot, and Andy Tan.
+Developed by Arvind Maan, Caden Chabot, and Andy Tan.